The Blackstone Chair – Chapter Three

 Menshe strolled across the tunnel and cupped his shoulder.
 “Come along now, before Archibald finds his daughter get with dimwit the second.”

-Later, in the warmth of their bedchamber, Ciaran stared out from a narrow crenel, watching the waves crash into the rocks prickling the shore below.
+Later, in the warmth of their bedchamber, Ciaran stared out from a narrow crenel, watching the waves crash into the rocks prickling the shore.
 There was an old story about how one of his ancestors — whose name escaped him — chose to throw himself into those jagged rocks rather than be another victim of the Blackstone Chair.
-That man must have been a whole lot braver than him.
+That man must have been a lot braver than him.

 “Come to bed,” Katherine said.
 “There will be ears.”